unclenachoduh/yelp12/README.md

 Currently, the systems operates from outside of the main folder, `yelp12`.
 The unzipped dataset folder should be in `yelp12`'s parent folder.

 In this parent folder, use the command:
 `python3 yelp12/src/main.py <business_id>`
 to generate summaries.

 `<business_id>` is the unique identifier for a business found in the dataset.

 Many businesses can be summarized at once with the command:
 `python3 yelp12/src/main.py -b <business_file>`
-where `<business_file.` is a file containing the IDs of several businesses on separate lines.
-[FILE](recommended_businesses.txt) contains some IDs that are recommended based on the similar number of reviews per star rating.
+where `<business_file.` is a file containing the IDs of several businesses on separate lines. [recommended_businesses.txt](recommended_businesses.txt) contains some IDs that are recommended based on the similar number of reviews per star rating.

 ## Evaluating Summaries